-- Helps you to manage complex, multi-domain management
+- Helps you to manage complex, multi-domain management.

 - A ton of built-in site management options.

-- Access to thousands of modules and themes
+- Access to thousands of modules and themes.

-- The ability to customize every aspect of your experience
+- The ability to customize every aspect of your experience.

-Here, are Cons/Disadvantages for using Joomla:
+Here are the Cons/Disadvantages for using Drupal:

 - The platform is quite complicated to learn as compared to WordPress or Joomla.

 - Requires a hosting service and domain name as it doesn’t offer to hosted service like WordPress and Joomla.